3 Steps to Selecting the Correct One

 Dehumidifier sizes are measured according to their capacity in pints.
 This is the amount of water that they can collect within a 24 hour period under determined rating conditions.

 Very recently, the testing standards were revised, so currently in the U.S. market you will find both dehumidifiers tested at 2012 DOE Standard and at 2019 DOE Standard.
-(As the measure is very recent, many of the 2012 DOE dehumidifiers you'll find around were actually produced this year, so don't think they were made back in 2012).
+(As the measure is very recent, many of the 2012 DOE dehumidifiers you'll find around were actually produced in 2019, so don't think they were made back in 2012).

 So, the correct capacity will depend mostly upon three factors: